 A/B testing various iterations with 17 students & club admins

 We conducted moderated usability tests and A/B tests with 17 students, ranging from freshmen to upperclassmen, including a few club admins.
-After each round, we created affinity maps to organize the most common pain points and findings of each feature to inform the next iteration designs.
+After each round, we affinity mapped common pain points + findings of each feature to inform the next iterations.

 CLUB CARDS (AS MOLECULES)